Foreclosure Fraud: How the Banks Broke the Housing Market and How We are Fighting Back

 Despite the fact that we’ve been in a foreclosure crisis for more than four years, precious little attention has been paid to how banks have used faked documents to steal homes from American borrowers.
 This panel will break down just how the banks have defrauded homeowners, local governments and the state judicial system, and why meager settlements or more promises for loan modifications are completely inadequate to hold the guilty parties responsible for the crime.
 This panel brings together foreclosure fraud experts, along with the people actually working on the front lines to stop illegal evictions and bring forward justice.
 We will also take a look at citizen-led efforts to protect people’s homes and hold banks accountable—and how you can join those efforts.

-David Dayen has been blogging about politics since 2004.
-He currently writes for the FDL News Desk at news.firedoglake.com; he’s also written for The Washington Monthly, The American Prospect, The Washington Independent, Democracy Journal and Capitol Weekly, as well as multiple well-trafficked progressive blogs and websites.
-His work has been cited by the LA Times, the New York Times, the Wall Street Journal and the Washington Post, and he has been a guest on MSNBC, Russia Today, Al Jazeera English, NPR, Pacifica Radio and Air America Radio.
-He lives in Los Angeles, where prior to writing about politics he had a 15-year career as a television producer and editor.
+David Dayen is a contributing writer to Salon.com.
+He has been writing about politics since 2004, first as a blogger and then as a freelance journalist.
+He also writes for The New Republic, The American Prospect, The Guardian (UK), Politico, The Huffington Post, The Washington Monthly, Alternet, Democracy Journal, Pacific Standard, and elsewhere.
+His work has been cited by the LA Times, the New York Times, the Wall Street Journal and the Washington Post, and he has been a guest on MSNBC, CNN, Al Jazeera, NPR, Pacifica Radio and SiriusXM Radio.
+He has contributed to two anthology books, one about the Wisconsin labor uprising and one on the fight over the Stop Online Piracy Act in Congress.
+He lives in Los Angeles, where prior to writing about politics he had a 17-year career as a television producer and editor.

 Neil M. Barofsky (’95) is a Senior Fellow and Adjunct Professor at NYU School of Law, and is the author of Bailout: An Inside Account of How Washington Abandoned Main Street While Rescuing Main Street, which will be released this summer.